balagansky/ebird-acornizer/README.md

 the existing eBird search interface.
 You can increase or decrease the amount of results the extension will auto-load via the settings bar that appears above the search result grid.

+If controls are not showing up or you notice extra or missing search results, please try refreshing the page.

 ## Can I help?

 Yes!
 See [CONTRIBUTING.md](./CONTRIBUTING.md).